BenoitDuffez/AndroidCupsPrint/README.md

 # AndroidCupsPrint
 Port of cups4j to Android.

 See it live on the Play Store: https://play.google.com/store/apps/details?id=io.github.benoitduffez.cupsprint

-This app is based on an original work created by Jon Freeman.
-His work included an app that reacts to the SEND intent to print documents.
-This app attempts to be a more modern and maintained version of his work.
+See it live on f-droid.org: https://f-droid.org/repository/browse/?fdid=io.github.benoitduffez.cupsprint

 ## Original work

+Original work was created by Jon Freeman, it included an app that reacts to the SEND intent to print documents.

 Original work can be found here: http://mobd.jonbanjo.com/jfcupsprint/default.php
 Original work found via: http://android.stackexchange.com/q/43774/63883